 Mission & Vision

-4. Implementing a material-based design methodology for creating new and innovative crafting and processing procedures for fish leather.
-As well as develop appropriate and accurate products for the fashion industry, which leverage fish leather characteristics at their best.
+4 Implementing a material-based design methodology for creating new & innovative crafting and processing procedures for fish leather, as well as develop appropriate and accurate products for the fashion industry, which leverage fish leather characteristics in its best.

 5 Developing modern techniques and technologies for printing on fish leather, using non-toxic dyes, and potentially scaling up to an industrial process.

 6 Developing adhesion techniques and technologies for producing continuous large sheets from multiple fish skin sources, using a non-toxic adhesive.